Scarborough Fair (ballad): 1990s

 Queensrÿche included a version as the B-side of their single "Anybody Listening?" in 1992.
 It was later included as a bonus track on the 2003 reissue of their album Empire.

 2000s

 Celtic Woman recorded a version of the song for their third album A New Journey, released in January 2007.

+English early music ensemble Mediæval Bæbes recorded a version entitled "Scarborough Fayre" for their 2005 album Mirabilis.

 The English death-doom metal band My Dying Bride recorded a version with two additional stanzas by its lead singer Aaron Stainthorpe, which appears on its 2009 EP Bring Me Victory.

 German/Norwegian symphonic metal band Leaves' Eyes recorded a version of this song on their 2009 album Njord.

 2010s

 Nox Arcana recorded a ghost-story version with all original lyrics by Joseph Vargo for the 2012 album Winter's Majesty.

 In 2017, Aurora recorded the song for the Brazilian telenovela Deus Salve o Rei along with an opening sequence for it.

 2020s

-In 2020, Dan Avidan collaborated with musical group Super Guitar Bros to record the Simon & Garfunkel version of the song, including the "Canticle" counterpoint, for the album Dan Avidan & Super Guitar Bros that was released in April of that year.
+In 2025, Oli Steadman included it on his song collection "365 Days Of Folk".

+In 2026, Dorian Electra included it on their self-titled EP of covers.